 CLE Regulation operates under the Commission on Continuing Lawyer Competency and assists attorneys with keeping track of their CLE hours.
 It is designed to enhance its members' professional competence as lawyers.
-Active lawyers are required to keep current on the law by attending a minimum of 12 hours of education each year.
-Of these, at least one must be in ethics, one must be in professionalism, and for trial attorneys three must be in litigation.
+Active lawyers are required to keep current on the law by adhering to the following requirement.

 The forms for submission of courses for CLE credit are available as PDF files.
 Read More